P4ti3nn3/USB-Armory-Setup/README.md

 If a message pop up, follow the instructions.

-Now on the USB, ping internet for confirm that the conf is working:
+Now on the USB, ping internet for confirm that the conf is working :

     ping 8.8.8.8